Sovetsk, Kaliningrad Oblast: Late modern period

+World War II and post-war period

 Hitler visited the town just before World War II, and a photo was taken of him on the famous bridge over the Neman River.
-During the war, expelled Poles from German-occupied Poland were enslaved by the Germans as forced labour in the town's vicinity.
-Tilsit was occupied by the Red Army on January 20, 1945, and was annexed by the Soviet Union in 1945.
+During the war, the Germans operated a forced labour subcamp of the Stalag I-A prisoner-of-war camp for Allied POWs in the town, and expelled Poles from German-occupied Poland were also enslaved as forced labour in the town's vicinity.

+Tilsit was occupied by the Red Army on January 20, 1945 (during the East Prussian offensive), and was annexed by the Soviet Union in 1945.
 The remaining Germans who had not evacuated were subsequently expelled in accordance with the Potsdam Agreement and replaced with Soviet citizens.
 The town was renamed Sovetsk in honor of Soviet rule.

 Modern Sovetsk has sought to take advantage of Tilsit's tradition of cheese production (Tilsit cheese), but the new name ("Sovetsky cheese") has not inherited its predecessor's reputation.

 Since the dissolution of the Soviet Union in 1991, there has been some discussion about the possibility of restoring the town's original name.
 In 2010, the Kaliningrad Oblast's then-governor Georgy Boos of the ruling United Russia Party proposed restoring the original name and combining the town with the Neman and Slavsk Districts to form a new Tilsit District.
 Boos emphasized that this move would stimulate development and economic growth, but that it could happen only through a referendum.
 The idea was opposed by the Communist Party of Russia; in particular, Igor Revin, the Kaliningrad Secretary of the Communist Party, accused Boos and United Russia of Germanophilia.

 In April 2007, government restrictions on visits to border areas were tightened, and for foreigners, and Russians living outside the border zone, travel to the Sovetsk and Bagrationovsk areas required advance permission from the Border Guard Service (in some cases up to 30 days beforehand).
 It was alleged that this procedure slowed the development of these potentially thriving border towns.

 In June 2012, these restrictions were lifted (the only restricted area is the Neman river shoreline), which gave a boost to local and international tourism.